The galaxy counterpart and environment of the dusty Damped Lyman-alpha Absorber at z=2.226 towards Q1218+0832: Observations and data reduction

 \section{Observations and data reduction}

-We have previously used the Nordic Optical Telescope (NOT) for narrow-band-based searches for galaxies at redshift $z\approx2$ \citep[e.g.,][]{Fynbo1999,Fynbo2002}.
+We have previously used the Nordic Optical Telescope (NOT) for narrow-band-based searches for galaxies at redshift $z\approx2$ \citep[e.g.][]{Fynbo1999,Fynbo2002}.
 Such studies take a long time to prepare as special filters have to be designed and procured for each target.
-However, we realised that a 63{\AA} wide filter (named NB391\_7) made for other purposes \citep{Sandberg2015} already exists in the NOT filter set, which by chance is perfectly suited for a study of the $z=2.226$ DLA towards Q\,1218$+$0832 (see Fig.~\ref{fig:filterfig}).
-In March 2023 we carried out a pilot study (in the sense that we do not reach the detection limit we ultimately would like to reach) of the field using the SDSS g and r filters (g and r hereafter) and the NB391\_7 filter in a 3-night observing with the NOT equipped with the instrument ALFOSC.
+However, we realised that a 63{\AA}-wide filter (named NB391\_7) made for other purposes \citep{Sandberg2015} already exists in the NOT filter set, which by chance is perfectly suited for a study of the $z=2.226$ DLA towards Q\,1218$+$0832 (see Fig.~\ref{fig:filterfig}).
+In March 2023 we carried out a pilot study (in the sense that we have not reached the detection limit we ultimately would like to reach) of the field using the SDSS g and r filters (g and r hereafter) and the NB391\_7 filter in a 3-night observing with the NOT equipped with the Alhambra Faint Object Spectrograph and Camera (ALFOSC).
 One night was lost to bad weather, but we managed to get data on two other nights with clear sky conditions and seeing between 1 and 1.5 arcsec.

 We also secured spectroscopic observations of an emission line source discovered in the ALFOSC imaging as described in Sect.~\ref{sec:results}.
-Those observations were obtained with the OSIRIS instrument at the Gran Telescopio Canarias (GTC).
-We used the R1000B grism and a 1.23 arcsec wide slit providing a resolution of $\lambda / \Delta \lambda = 500$ and a wavelength coverage of 3600--7770 \AA.
+Those observations were obtained with the Optical System for Imaging and low-Intermediate-Resolution Integrated Spectroscopy (OSIRIS) at the Gran Telescopio Canarias (GTC).
+We used the R1000B grism and a 1.23 arcsec-wide slit providing a resolution of $\lambda / \Delta \lambda = 500$ and a wavelength coverage of 3600--7770 \AA.
 The spectrum was taken at a high airmass of 2.0, as the object was only observable briefly at the beginning of the night, but otherwise under excellent observing conditions.

 The log of observations can be seen in Table~\ref{tab:log}.